brylie/degrees-of-open/open-and-participatory/governance.md

 # Open Governance

 Open Governance means that stakeholders are free to participate in the decision- making process for a shared project or resource.
 In practice, this may come in the form of a shared roadmap or some more formal process such as voting.
+Governance includes social processes such as collaboration, standards of conduct, employment, and management[^1].

 ## Membership